-Tasha C. Miller, Cambridge, Ma Member Since October 2010 Artist Statement Artist Biography
+Tasha C. Miller, Brooklyn, NY Member Since October 2010 Artist Statement Artist Biography

 Since childhood, when I was obsessed with staying between the lines of a tattered Scooby Doo coloring book, to the Architecture program at Pratt Institute, to the Literature and Creative Writing program at Harvard University clean lines, perfection and structure have ruled my existence.